Sunday, June 30, 2024

 Movie review - "Dad Rudd MP" (1940) ***

-The last official Cinesound film - shorts, and Smithy did follow.
-Sad because it ws so slick and confident.
+The last official Cinesound film - shorts, and Smithy did follow, but Smithy was made for Columbia.
+Sad because this is so slick and confident.

 You do sense boredom from Hall with comedy.
 The firemen sequence is outstandingly funny.
 The Laughing gas scene not bad.
 Other stuff not as good - Dad telling Ossie Wenban the birds and the bees, Dad charming snobs at fancy dress... these seem like retreads of Dad and Dave Come to Town.